-Often, the endpoint implementation ignores the empty recipe array and returns a list of offers just like no recipe filter was supplied.
-In our case, it means that the application seemingly ignores the user's request to show only milk-free beverages, which we can't consider acceptable behavior.
-Therefore, the response to such a request with an empty array parameter should be either an error or an empty result.
+Often, the endpoint implementation ignores the empty recipe array and returns a list of offers as if no recipe filter was supplied.
+In our case, it means that the application seemingly ignores the user's request to show only milk-free beverages, which we consider unacceptable behavior.
+Therefore, the response to such a request with an empty array parameter should either be an error or an empty result.

-12. Validate Inputs
+15. Validate Inputs

-The decision of which of the options to choose in the previous example, an exception or an empty response, directly depends on what's stated in the contract.
-If the specification prescribes that the recipes parameter must not be empty, an error shall be generated (otherwise you violate your own spec).
+The decision of whether to use an exception or an empty response in the previous example depends directly on what is stated in the contract.
+If the specification specifies that the recipes parameter must not be empty, an error should be generated (otherwise, you would violate your own spec).

-This rule applies not only to empty arrays but to every restriction stipulated in the contract.
-"Silent" fixing of invalid values rarely bears practical sense:
+This rule applies not only to empty arrays but to every restriction specified in the contract.
+"Silently" fixing invalid values rarely makes practical sense.